bagit-profiles/bagit-profiles-specification/README.md

-BagIt Profiles Specification (DRAFT in progress)
+BagIt Profiles Specification
 ===

-Collaborators
+Status of this specification
 ---
+Version 1.0 of this specification (2013-05-19) maintained by Mark Jordan and Nick Ruest.

-This draft originally created by members of the Access 2012 Hackfest group: Meghan Currie, Krista Godfrey, Mark Jordan, Nick Ruest, William Wueppelmann, and Dan Chudnov.
+Original draft created by members of the Access 2012 Hackfest group: Meghan Currie, Krista Godfrey, Mark Jordan, Nick Ruest, William Wueppelmann, and Dan Chudnov.

 Feedback / discussion
 ---